Feyzabad, Razavi Khorasan: Industry

 Mehvalat city is the largest orchard city in Khorasan Razavi province, so that it has the first place in the area under cultivation and production of two important and strategic products, pistachio and pomegranate in the region.

 Economic characteristics

-The capabilities of Mahvelat city in the field of agriculture and animal husbandry are of special importance as with 42558 hectares of land under cultivation of horticultural and agricultural products is one of the agricultural hubs of the province and the country.
-This city has 5250 hectares of fertile pistachio orchards and production of 8995 tons of dried pistachios and 42% of pistachios in the province and 1695 hectares of pomegranate orchards and production of 28035 tons of pomegranates and 32% of pomegranates in the province, the first place of production of these two products in the province.
+The capabilities of Mahvelat city in the field of agriculture and animal husbandry are of special importance as with 42,558 hectares of land under cultivation of horticultural and agricultural products is one of the agricultural hubs of the province and the country.
+This city has 5,250 hectares of fertile pistachio orchards and production of 8,995 tons of dried pistachios and 42% of pistachios in the province and 1695 hectares of pomegranate orchards and production of 28035 tons of pomegranates and 32% of pomegranates in the province, the first place of production of these two products in the province.
 Cotton cultivated lands account for 9% of the province's cotton.

-Cultivation in Mehvelat as 22,000 hectares and the average annual production as 100 to 110,000 tons.
+Cultivation in Mahvelat as 22,000 hectares and the average annual production as 100 to 110,000 tons.
 Of this amount, 22,000 tons of dried pistachios are processed and sent to consumer markets.